Nepiki/Guides/Kid-Icarus-(NES).md

 ***

 ### Trivia
 Kid Icarus was rushed to completion to fulfill a deadline.
 Because of this, the game's original plan to have a fourth world was scrapped.
 This somewhat explains the presence of loose ends which are present in the game's RAM.
-Because of this, some of the most simplest of achievements were originally unstable.
+As a result, some of the most simplest of achievements were originally unstable.

 ***